Badges for Learning

 By displaying these badges in these virtual spaces you will be able to easily and visually inform colleagues, employers, potential employers, and others about your teen services skills and knowledge.
-You can also point colleagues in and outside of teen services to the badges, through which they can drill down to your micro-credential, so that they too can learn how to best work with teens.
+You can also point colleagues in and outside of teen services to the badges, through which they can drill down to your micro-credential, so that they too can learn how to best work for and with teens.

 Where Can I Learn More?